Widerhall Meister

 – Oh, nothing bohemian, I’m afraid.
 Junior high, books, visits, and love of language.

-– Language?
-The language, German?
-Or languages?
 I had deliberately left out the article and yet not used the plural.
 If I was already impressed with the fluency of his English, I was quite surprised that this had not escaped his attention and that he had rightly surmised that I must have had a reason to express myself the way I had.

 – No, not German in particular, or languages in general.
 I love language, not any particular tongue.
 Because I love language so much I want to make the most of what I have learned of a language, too.

-– By extending and deepening what you’ve been taught of a language?
-I nodded.
-I was much too impatient to allow a question I could not have thrown in earlier to be brought at the risk of being interfered with by a further exchange on the topic.
+I nodded, too impatient to allow a question I could not have thrown in earlier to be interfered with by a further exchange on the topic.

 – Widerhall Meister… is that your artist’s name?

-– I’m not an artist… No, my parents gave me Widerhall as a first name.
-I don’t know why, or whose idea it was.
-It’s hardly likely they thought of it both at the same time.
-A smile had passed over his face again.
-It doesn’t run in my family; as a matter of fact, it’s not a first name that a research I carried out has established to have been given to anyone else, ever.
+– It doesn’t run in my family; as a matter of fact, it’s not a first name that a research I carried out has established to have been given to anyone else, ever.
 I would have been much surprised if a result to the contrary should have turned up.

 – But it must have occurred to you, surely, that the reason that name was given to you is because of its absolute beauty in combination with your family name?
 Absolute, I mean, as opposed to in relation to a meaning, motive or reason?